MatthewJohn/terrareg/docs/CONFIG.md

 ### ANALYTICS_TOKEN_DESCRIPTION

-Describe to be provided to user about analytics token (e.g. `The name of your application`)
+Description to be provided to user about analytics token (e.g. `The name of your application`)

 Default: ``